torsade/mimk/README.md

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.
+If no compiler configuration file is given, the default file 'gcc_release.py' is used.
 The entry point if the dictionary variable 'config', which contains The following keys are supported:
-* 'BUILD':   Name of the compiler configuration, e.g. "gcc_release"
+* 'BUILD':   Name of the compiler configuration, (default: 'gcc_release')
 * 'DEPPATH': Name of subfolder for dependency files
 * 'OBJPATH': Name of subfolder for object files
 * 'SRCEXT':  Extension of source files (e.g. 'c')